sciai-lab/batchlib/README.md

 In the default execution mode, jobs can be rerun on a folder once more data has been added and will only apply the operation to files that were not processed yet.

-TODO advanced stuff: multiple workflow sharing job on same folder (locking, but needs n5)
+TODO advanced stuff:
+- multiple workflow sharing job on same folder (locking, but needs n5)
+- different execution modes

 ### Implementing a batch job